privacy-tech-lab/gpc-web-ui/README.md

 Code for showing GPC crawl results in an interactive user interface on the web.

-Currently deployed on Vercel at [gpc-web-ui.vercel.app](https://gpc-web-ui.vercel.app).
+Currently deployed via GitHub and Vercel at [gpc-web-ui.vercel.app](https://gpc-web-ui.vercel.app).

 ## 2. Deploying the Site Locally